jh2946/sqlalchemy-example/README.md

 You will have to run `venv/Scripts/activate` in this root directory every time you open this folder.

-If you want to avoid activating `venv` every time you open this repository, do `Ctrl+Shift+P`, type "Preferences: Open User Settings (JSON)", and paste the following inside the outer braces at the start:
+If you want to avoid activating `venv` every time you open this repository, do `Ctrl+Shift+P`, type "Preferences: Open User Settings (JSON)", and paste the following inside the outer braces at the start (must Ctrl+S after this):

 ```json
     "python.terminal.activateEnvInCurrentTerminal": true,